Hamlet Theme of Lies and Deceit

 - Polonius says, "To thine own self be true / and it must follow, as the night the day / Thou canst not then be false to any man."
 Is this evaluation of truth and deception backed up by the play?
 Does Polonius follow his own advice?
 Does anyone follow it?

 Chew on This

-Hamlet is miserable in Denmark not just because of his father's death, but because he craves honesty while everyone else around him is engaged in deception and manipulation.
+Hamlet is miserable not just because of his father's death, but because he craves honesty while everyone else around him is engaged in deception and manipulation.

-There is justice in Hamlet because every character that practices deception is ultimately punished for doing so, often by his own form of treachery.
+Hamlet's form of justice involves punishing every character that practices deception, often by his own form of treachery.